About

 Antitrust, Market Power, and US Macroeconomic Outcomes with Morten O. Ravn

-Abstract: We provide a narrative record of U.S. federal antitrust indictments from the mid-1950s to 2023.
-We document a fundamental shift in antitrust enforcement from civil non-merger and criminal cases toward civil merger cases around 1980.
-Focusing on publicly listed firms, we estimate significant negative abnormal returns following indictments and use these to construct a measure of antitrust activity.
-Estimates of the dynamic impact at the 2-digit sector and aggregate levels show that higher antitrust activity stimulates competition, with contrasting effects between case types.
-Civil non-merger and criminal cases are associated with higher markup dispersion, lower R&D investment, and reduced economic activity at both levels.
-Civil merger cases are instead associated with lower markup dispersion, and while they reduce activity in treated sectors, they stimulate aggregate GDP, consumption, and R&D investment.
+Abstract: We provide a narrative record of U.S. federal antitrust cases from the mid-1950s to 2023.
+We document a fundamental shift in enforcement from civil non-merger and criminal cases toward civil merger cases around 1980.
+Focusing on publicly listed firms, we estimate significant negative abnormal returns following case filings and use them to construct a measure of antitrust activity.
+Estimates at the two-digit sector and aggregate levels show that higher antitrust activity is followed by stronger competition, with contrasting effects across case types.
+At both levels, the combined civil non-merger and criminal enforcement measure is associated with greater markup dispersion and weaker economic activity; at the aggregate level, the measure is also associated with lower R&D investment.
+Civil merger enforcement is associated with lower markup dispersion and lower activity in treated sectors, but with higher aggregate GDP, consumption, and R&D investment.

 Monetary Policy Identification and Transmission: A Narrative High-Frequency Approach with Adriana Grasso

-Abstract: We identify four dimensions of monetary policy in the euro area using narrative restrictions applied to high-frequency data.
-By leveraging well-known historical episodes—such as Mario Draghi's "whatever it takes" speech—we can separately identify conventional policy, forward guidance, quantitative easing, and asymmetric country risk premia shocks using a single narrative restriction per shock.
-After controlling for predictability in high-frequency asset movements and state-dependent variance in a Bayesian factor model, we find limited evidence for the importance of information shocks.
-We use our shock measures to estimate the aggregate effects of monetary policy instruments.
-We implement a Bayesian VAR with distributed lags and stochastic volatility that allows for overidentifying restrictions on the impulse responses.
-We find that tightening along any monetary policy dimension causes declines in activity and inflation, though magnitudes vary considerably.
-Forward guidance has marginal effects on economic variables, while asset purchases induce larger impacts, but both remain less potent than conventional policy.
+Abstract: We identify four dimensions of monetary policy in the euro area by applying narrative restrictions to high-frequency data.
+Well-documented episodes—including Mario Draghi's "whatever it takes" speech—allow us to distinguish conventional-policy, forward-guidance, quantitative-easing, and asymmetric-country-risk-premia shocks using one narrative dominance restriction per shock.
+After accounting for predictable high-frequency asset movements and state-dependent variances in a Bayesian factor model, we find limited evidence of economically meaningful information shocks.
+We then use the identified shocks to estimate the aggregate effects of different monetary policy instruments.
+A Bayesian VAR with distributed lags and stochastic volatility permits overidentifying restrictions on the impulse responses.
+Contractionary conventional-policy, forward-guidance, and quantitative-easing shocks reduce activity and inflation.
+Adverse asymmetric-country-risk-premia shocks reduce activity while raising inflation modestly, albeit imprecisely.
+Forward guidance has small effects on economic activity; asset purchases have larger effects, but both are less potent than conventional policy.

 Work in Progress